sdziallas/comp55/docs/labs/61-UseCasePic.md

 to avoid drawing diagrams on a piece of paper.
-A majority of folks (but not all) when given the option started trying to draw diagrams on the computer - this often leaves many of us learning a new program that will allow us to to draw, correct, and then edit diagrams efficiently.
+A majority of folks (but not all) when given the option started trying to draw diagrams on the computer - this often leaves many of us learning a new program that will allow us to draw, correct, and then edit diagrams efficiently.
-While there are some programs that exist that are meant to help you draw UML diagrams, I haven't found them to be great solutions for ensuring that the diagrams that students draw are in fact followng the UML standards.
+While programs exist to help you draw UML diagrams,
+I haven't found them to be great solutions for ensuring that the diagrams that students draw are in fact following the UML standards.
 For example,
 folks using these programs sometimes use ovals when they should use rectangles or create arrows when we shouldn't have some, and vice versa.
 Also,
-once we have created a diagram using a computer program like paint or powerpoint, if we need to make changes we tend to drag our feet, as it becomes all the more cumbersome for us to change the diagram.
+once we have created a diagram using a computer program like paint or PowerPoint, if we need to make changes we tend to drag our feet, as it becomes all the more cumbersome for us to change the diagram.
 Therefore,
 from now on we will use the diagramming language **plantUML** to draw our diagrams.
-This will allow us to stay in text, but have a way to easily modify our diagrams and share the text with others, which means that they can be easily updated.
+This will allow us to stay in text but have a way to easily modify our diagrams and share the text with others, which means that they can be easily updated.

 ## The Use Case Diagram

-A Use Case Diagram typically gives us a 10,000-foot picture of a program and to give us an overall feel of what the program would do.
+A Use Case Diagram typically give us:

+1. a 10,000-foot picture of a program
+2. an overall feel of what the program does.

-The main components of a use case diagram involves an **actor**, which would be viewed as an external entity that interacts with the program.
+One main component of a use case diagram is the **actor**, which would be viewed as an external entity that interacts with the program.
-While an actor is normally represented as a person, *actors can actually represent external systems* that a program has to interact with, such as a stock market service.
+While an actor is normally represented as a person, *actors can represent external systems* that a program has to interact with, such as a stock market service.
-A use case diagram should have at least one, but can have multiple actors to represent the different users and external components of the system.
+A use case diagram should have at least one actor but can have multiple actors to represent the different users and external components of the system.
-Another part of the diagram is the **use cases**, which are represented as ovals, and would be high level representations of interactions that you would expect to have in a program.
+Another part of the diagram is the **use cases**, which are represented as ovals, and would be high-level representations of interactions that you would expect to have in a program.
-Because we are using this diagram to represent a high level system, use cases should represent the entire process that an actor is involved with when interacting with the system.
+Because we are using this diagram to represent a high-level system, use cases should represent the entire process that an actor is involved with when interacting with the system.
 For our purposes,
 we want to keep the number of use cases in a use case diagram to less than seven.
-Next we use lines in a use case diagram to connect actors to the use cases that they initiate or have **interactions** with.
+Next, we use lines in a use case diagram to connect actors to the use cases that they initiate or have **interactions** with.
 Finally,
 we use a rectangle to represent all of the use cases that are being implemented by our **system**.